List of kings of Babylon: Names in cuneiform

 The list below includes the names of all the kings in Akkadian, as well as how the Akkadian names were rendered in cuneiform signs.
 Up until the reign of Burnaburiash II (r. c.
 1359–1333 BC) of the Kassite dynasty (Dynasty III), Sumerian was the dominant language for use in inscriptions and official documents, with Akkadian eclipsing it under the reign of Kurigalzu II (r. c.
 1332–1308 BC), and thereafter replacing Sumerian in inscriptions and documents.
 For consistency purposes, and because several kings and their names are known only from king lists, which were written in Akkadian centuries after Burnaburiash II's reign, this list solely uses Akkadian, rather than Sumerian, for the royal names, though this is anachronistic for rulers before Burnaburiash II.

 It is not uncommon for there to be several different spellings of the same name in Akkadian, even when referring to the same individual.
-To examplify this, the table below presents two ways the name of Nebuchadnezzar II (r.
+To exemplify this, the table below presents two ways the name of Nebuchadnezzar II (r.
 605–562 BC) was spelt in Akkadian (Nabû-kudurri-uṣur).
 The list of kings below uses more concise spellings when possible, primarily based on the renditions of names in date formulae and king lists.

 Even if the same spelling is used, there were also several different scripts of cuneiform signs: a name, even if spelt the same, looks considerably different in Old Babylonian signs compared to Neo-Babylonian signs or Neo-Assyrian signs.
 The table below presents different variants, depending on the signs used, of the name Antiochus in Akkadian (Antiʾukusu).
 The list of kings below uses Neo-Babylonian and Neo-Assyrian signs, given that those scripts are the signs primarily used in the king lists.